samarara/diwya-portfolio/src/pages/case-studies/improving-construction-site-visibility.md

 PlanGrid is a construction productivity application used and designed for iOS, Android, Web and Windows.
 When I returned to PlanGrid for a second product design internship, I was given a lot more responsibility and a brand new product and team to design with.
 This team was called 'SiteVision' which encompasses all the photo-related tools on PlanGrid.

-In construction, the ability to document
+In construction, the ability to document the progress and issues pertaining to a construction site is extremely important for those working on the field as well as owners and superintendents who are managing those workers and the job site.
+With PlanGrid, users can attach photos to 'Sheets', 'Tasks' and 'Field Reports' where the photo also appears on the PlanGrid 'Gallery'.

 ## The Problem

-PlanGrid’s photo gallery has not been updated in over 3 years.
+PlanGrid’s photo Gallery has not been updated in over 3 years.
+Along with not aligning to PlanGrid's most recent design system standards, the product itself was not

 ![](/img/old-gallery.png)